 The available findings emphasize the role of social influence in shaping attitudes towards adopting augmented reality technology in sports.
-Past research indicates that the popularity and dissemination of new technology among individuals and the influence of social companionship significantly impact its acceptance rate.
+Past research indicates that the popularity and dissemination of a new technology among individuals, as well as the influence of social companionship, significantly impact its acceptance rate.
 Influential figures in the sports industry, such as professional athletes, coaches, and celebrities, play a crucial role in encouraging the adoption of new technologies (Mohammadi et al., 2013).
 Convincing individuals, particularly professional athletes, coaches, and celebrities, are often encouraged to adopt new technologies (Doskarayev et al., 2023; Mohammadi et al., 2013; Venkatesh et al., 2012).
-The study findings suggest that maintaining a positive attitude towards using augmented reality technology in sports is a reliable predictor of its acceptance and actual adoption.
-This aligns with previous research findings and highlights the importance of fostering positive attitudes to increase the adoption and usage of new technology in sports (Dalili Saleh et al., 2022).
-Cultivating a positive attitude towards augmented reality technology can increase acceptance and usage.
-Hence, highlighting the advantages and positive results of utilizing AR in sports can influence attitudes and foster adoption within the sports community.
-To advance and optimize the use of AR tools in sports training, it is advisable to employ strategies that captivate and involve enthusiasts.
+The study findings suggest that maintaining a positive attitude towards the use of augmented reality technology in sports is a reliable predictor of its acceptance and actual adoption.
+This aligns with previous research findings and highlights the importance of fostering positive attitudes to increase the adoption and usage of new technology in sports (salehamiri et al., 2022).
+Cultivating a positive attitude towards augmented reality technology can result in heightened acceptance and usage.
+Hence, highlighting the advantages and positive results of utilizing augmented reality in sports can influence attitudes and foster adoption within the sports community.
+To advance and optimize the use of augmented reality tools in sports training, it is advisable to employ strategies that captivate and involve enthusiasts.
 Crafting focused and efficient advertising campaigns can boost awareness and promote acceptance of augmented reality technology.
-Leveraging the influence and endorsements of esteemed athletes who share their favorable experiences with augmented reality technology can allure and convince other users, propelling technological advancements in sports.
+Leveraging the influence and endorsements of esteemed athletes who share their favorable experiences with augmented reality technology can allure and convince other users, propelling technological advancements in the realm of sports.
 Facilitating conditions, such as technical knowledge and technology compatibility with sports activities, play a significant role in boosting the adoption of augmented reality technology.
-This case, emphasized in previous research (Al-Gahtani et al., 2007; Alalwan et al., 2015), refers to when users have the necessary knowledge and skills to use a new technology and perceive that its use aligns with their typical work routine.
+This case, which has been emphasized in previous research (Al-Gahtani et al., 2007; Alalwan et al., 2015), refers to the fact that when users have the necessary knowledge and skills to use a new technology and perceive that its use aligns with their typical work routine.
 Users are generally more willing to adopt the technology when not conflicted.
 Steps can be taken to promote augmented reality technology in sports and ensure optimal utilization.
 These measures involve identifying and reducing barriers such as usage costs, technological complexity in deployment, and security concerns.
-Investing in relevant training and providing necessary instruction to users to ensure they acquire the knowledge and skills essential for using AR are crucial aspects of this process.
+Investing in relevant training and providing necessary instruction to users to ensure they acquire the knowledge and skills essential for using augmented reality are crucial aspects of this process.
 Furthermore, the adaptability of augmented reality technology to current practices and the promotion of techniques that integrate technology into everyday sports activities can significantly encourage and facilitate adoption.
 By implementing these strategies, augmented reality technology will serve as an emerging tool and a valuable and complementary component in the advancement and evolution of sports.

 The findings of this study also indicate that attitude exerts a positive and notable influence on the acceptance of this technology, a notion supported by previous research (Dwivedi et al., 2022; Venkatesh et al., 2003; Venkatesh et al., 2012).
 This underscores the pivotal role of users' attitudes in molding the acceptance and utilization of groundbreaking technological solutions.
-By comprehending the influence of attitudes on technology adoption, organizations and stakeholders in the sports industry can adapt their approaches to introducing and endorsing AR applications while considering the preferences and perceptions of potential users.
-This highlights the necessity of evaluating users' attitudes and perceptions in designing and implementing augmented reality technologies to enhance their adoption and efficacy in the sports domain.
+By comprehending the influence of attitudes on technology adoption, organizations and stakeholders in the sports industry can adapt their approaches to introducing and endorsing AR applications while taking into account the preferences and perceptions of potential users.
+This highlights the necessity of considering users' attitudes and perceptions in the design and implementation of augmented reality technologies to enhance their adoption and efficacy in the sports domain.